EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 A TA MUST always use ```client_secret_jwt``` authentication as specificed by [OIDC Core 1.0, Section 9](http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication).

-## Trust Agent authorization for a resource owner
+## Proxy authorization for a resource owner

 A TA MUST be able to authorize a RO to its AP either through [authorization assertions](https://tools.ietf.org/html/rfc7523#section-8.1).